The World Quizzing Championships 2017

 Second and third places were snatched by two other English players, and previous winners, Olav Bjortomt and Kevin’s Eggheads colleague, Pat Gibson.

-The World Quizzing Championships this year took place at 125 venues in 45 countries all over the world.
+The World Quizzing Championships last year took place at 125 venues in 45 countries all over the world.
 With six venues in six countries in Africa and the Middle East, 25 venues in two countries in North America, a staggering 70 venues across 23 countries in Europe and 24 venues in 10 countries in Asia and Pacific.
 The questions were available in 14 languages: Bulgarian, Croatian, Dutch, English, Estonian, Finnish, French, German, Hungarian, Latvian, Lithuanian, Norwegian, Romanian and Russian.
 In total, over 2,000 people took part.

 No qualification is required to take part in any of our events.